Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    java\{javaVersion}\bin\java -jar {ALFRESCO_HOME}\bin\alfresco-mmt.jar install {ALFRESCO_HOME}\amps_share\oa-share-webpreview.amp tomcat\webapps\share.war -force
    ```

-1. Configure OpenConnect

-    Update the environment variables in the provided `opencontent-override-placeholders.properties`.
-Deploy the updated file to the /alfresco classpath, for example, the `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` directory:

-    If you installed ffmpeg and pdfium above, update these properties:

-    * `FFMPEG.path=FFMPEG_HOME` (if installed, get FFMPEG_HOME value from [FFMPEG Installation](#ffmpeg))
-    * `pdfium.path=PDFIUM_HOME` (if installed, get PDFIUM_HOME value from [Pdfium Installation](#pdfium))

-1. Delete current Alfresco and Share deployed WAR files
+1. Delete current Share deployed WAR files

-   Navigate to the `ALFRESCO_HOME/tomcat/webapps` directory and delete the `alfresco` and `share` folders (if they exist)
+   Navigate to the `ALFRESCO_HOME/tomcat/webapps` directory and delete the `share` folder (if it exists)

 1. Start alfresco

-1. (OPTIONAL) If you installed one or both of the share extension AMPs you can verify they are deployed by doing the following:
+1. (OPTIONAL) You can verify these amps were deployed correctly by doing the following:

 - `oa-share-external-launcher.amp` - open an asset in Share and look at the Document Actions panel on the right-hand side of the screen.
 Ensure that the asset has a PDF rendition or a suitable image rendition available for Alfresco Enterprise Viewer.
 If you installed the `oa-share-external-launcher.amp`, the "Alfresco Enterprise Viewer" action should be available.
 - `oa-share-webpreview.amp` - open an asset in Share.
 If you installed the `oa-share-webpreview.amp` and the asset has a PDF rendition or a suitable image rendition available for Alfresco Enterprise Viewer, the asset should appear in "Alfresco Enterprise Viewer" directly in the Share application screen.

 ## Install webapps
 This sections walks through how to install the Alfresco Enterprise Viewer web application.